How To Protect The Hair While Swimming Every Day

 Pre-Swimming Hair Care

-Applying a swimmer’s hair oil before swimming forms a protective layer on the hair and makes the hair waterproof.
-It also prevents leaching of hair color and keeps blonde color from turning green.
+Applying a swimmer’s hair oil specially formulated to protect hair from chlorine and UV rays before swimming makes the hair waterproof and shields it from damage.
+It also prevents the leaching of hair color and keeps any blonde tones from turning green.
 Use coconut or olive oils to nourish and hydrate the hair during and after swimming.

 Applying coconut oil (rich in lauric acid) can help prevent protein loss caused by chlorine in the water and reduce further hair damage (2).
 Massage coconut oil gently onto the damp hair to protect it from chlorinated water.